kurokis/SDCND-P4-BehavioralCloning/writeup_report.md

 ![alt_text][training_history_more_data]

-Here is [the link](./writeup_video/run1.mp4) to the video of autonomous driving using the final model.
+Here is [a link](./writeup_video/video.mp4) to the video of autonomous driving using the final model.